sarrab/DMML2020_COOP/README.md

 data: giben trainin and test data of "Disaster Tweets", as well as cleaned data to be used in some models.
 documents: csv files to be submitted for the competitions.
 A file which contains accuracy results of tree model.

+## Folder Structure
+1. documents

+2. codes
+  2.1 EDA.ipynb : This notebook represents our starting point.
+  2.2 ML_Models : this notebook come after the EDA one.
+It contain experimentation with all models that we tried.
+  2.3 LR_Models : This model comes after EDA one.
+And it conatins only Logistic Regeression with raw and cleaned data and feature selection.
+  2.4 Cleaning : It represents the deep cleaning that we performed at the end before applying our last model (last improvements).
+  2.3 Last_Version : It represents our last version based on the conclusions retrieved form previous experiences.
+But, unfortunately were not able to do the submission for it.
+3. data:
+  3.1 train_data
+  3.2 test_data
+  3.3 cleaned_data
 ## Video presentation

 [![DMML2020 – Team COOP](")